firstname.lastname@example.org | 254 20 2663761 or 254 713 771 001

 A delicious breakfast will be served by our safari cook and soon after break camp.
 All camping equipment will be loaded and your journey to Ngurunit will start.
 Our comping site is sheltered in the rocky hills of Ngurunit.
 Your local Turkana guide will be waiting to walk with you and into the beautiful rocky hills.
 A natural swimming pool will be waiting for you.
 It is such a relaxing moment after a walk in the hot temperatures.
 Ngurunit is one of the best places to set camp.
 Stars will be lighting your surrounding, while the camp cook will be preparing your meals.

 Full day in Ngurunit.
 Take a walk with the local guide.
-Ngurunit area still untouched by civilization.
+Ngurunit area is still untouched by civilization.
 Although mobile phones are already there, the rest of the traditional way of life is alive.
 You will enjoy meeting and walking with local community as you visit both their area and traditions.

 Break camp early in the morning and soon after breakfast you start for the long awaited journey to the Jade sea.
 The blue-green waters of lake Turkana is what we all await to see.
 The journey is long, it is tiresome, but its also a lot of fun with such a superb feeling of adventure.
 And it is an adventure of a lifetime.